 What's the ideal home temperature?

-What do independent experts say?
+What do the independent experts say?

-The Energy Saving Trust recommends heating your home to between 18 to 21 degrees Celsius during winter.
+The Energy Saving Trust recommends heating your home to between 18 to 21 degrees celsius during winter.
 And The World Health Organisation (WHO) suggests 18 degrees is the ideal temperature for healthy and well-dressed people.
 Both agree this is also the ideal temperature for sleeping.

 In practice, you should be heating your home based on the age and health of your household.
 The WHO suggests 20 degrees as the ideal temperature for the old, young or unwell.
 For healthy adults, you should heat your home to a room temperature that feels comfortable.

 According to lullabytrust.org.uk, it’s vital a newborn’s room is neither too hot or cold.
 This is because the risk of SIDS (sudden infant death syndrome) is higher for babies feeling too hot.
 They recommend heating the room of a newborn to 16 to 20 degrees.

 For vulnerable people such as the elderly, a change in room temperature can present several health risks.
 For example:

 - A temperature of less than nine degrees has the potential to lead to hypothermia

 - A temperature of nine to twelve degrees or above 24 degrees increases the risk of strokes and heart attacks

 The Age UK guide suggests older people heat their main living areas to 21 degrees, while heating the rest of their home to at least 18 degrees.